MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 The DNS protocol in most organizations is typically not monitored and rarely blocked for malicious activity.
 This enables an attacker on a compromised machine to abuse the DNS protocol.
-Malicious communication over DNS can be used for data exfiltration, command and control, and/or evading corporate network restrictions.
+Malicious communication over DNS can be used for data exfiltration, command, and control, and/or evading corporate network restrictions.

 **Investigation**
 > [!NOTE]